keisuke32/country-helper-main/README.md

 There are many things that can be good for the improvement, but if I choose just one then - I will write Test-Cases (at least unit testing) for services, components and stores and so on.
 My initial plan contains tests but duration was not enough, I didn't change the `spec` generation from the schematic configuration.

+### Additional updates

+_It became apparent very quickly that some of the details of the spec were not adhered to.
+For example, the test details an application structure where we have one component for the country and another for the component country details with the implied testing point being a devs understanding of working with parent and child component, their inputs/outputs and how to structure an application.
+These details were omitted and all the core application logic were in a single component (.i.e. app.component).
+In the bigger picture, it becomes an issue if a business task with a specific acceptance criteria and approach decided by a dev team is completed without adhering to the task brief._

+* I created a shared module - CountryModule which has two components which is country search and country detail.
+* Those two components are being used for building the main page.
+* As long as we are interacting via Ngrx Store, there's no need to use `@Input` and `@Output` decorators or services.
+Check those two components and see how they are interacting together via the store.

+_Critically, the unit tests were also missing even though testing templates seemed to be defined for a few components either automatically via the CLI or manually.
+Although the candidate acknowledged the missing tests in the documentation and attributed it to time constraint, a slightly different approach would have been mitigated that.
+For example, an application that had 80% - 90% of the specified feature which provided a value to the end user but had comprehensive testing would have been viable.
+This ensures that the developed percentage  is comprehensively tested for potential issues or bugs._

+* There are two types of tests I wrote one for unit test for service and second is the e2e test for the entire user flow.
+* Tests are done based on the specifications you've provided.
+* The API url should be equal as provided, this has been tested as unit test.
+* Other requirements are mostly related with the user flow, so covered by the e2e tests.
+* Page elements, select region, select country, rendering selected country, these requirements are tested via e2e.